philip-peterson/angle-math/README.md

 Other notes & portability
 =========================

-I wrote (and intend on keeping) this in a style that is very easy to port the logic to other languages.
+I wrote (and intend on keeping) this in a style that makes it very easy to port the logic to other languages.
 The only assumption I (try to) make about the behavior of the programming language is the behavior of the `fmod` (floating point modulus or `%`) for negative numbers.
 Later on, this assumption may even be relaxed.